 - Marijuana metabolites

-- Amphetamines, including MDMA (molly/ecstasy) and methamphetamine
+- Amphetamines, including MDMA (molly/ecstasy)

 - Cocaine metabolites